How to Plan a Deck Build: Complete DIY Guide

 Understanding the full cost picture prevents unpleasant surprises.
 Here is a breakdown for a typical 300 square foot deck:

 These estimates include footings, framing, decking, basic railings, stairs, hardware, and permits.
 Add 10-15% for contingencies and unexpected issues.
+The decision between DIY vs hiring a contractor alone can save or cost thousands depending on your skill level.
 Features like built-in benches, pergolas, lighting, and multi-level designs increase costs significantly.

 Step 8: Timeline and Project Scheduling